-For all legal techniques (punches, kicks or sweeping), clearly landed on legal targets with speed, focus, balance, power, the judge will once push a button of their mouse indicating the correct fighter (red or blue corner).
-Points, starting from first round, will continuously be added from the judges and they will be seen to everybody through a screen.
+For all legal techniques (punches, kicks or sweeping), clearly landed on legal targets with speed, focus, balance, power, the judge will once push a button of his mouse indicating the correct fighter (Red or Blue corner).
+Points, starting from the first round, will be continuously added from all judges and they will be seen to everybody through a screen which is placed on the jury's table.